Attwater's prairie-chicken: Reproduction

 The mating display can be seen January through mid-May, peaking in mid-March, when the birds gather in small groups on short grass, bare ground, or hilly areas to choose a mate.
 This area is called a lek or "booming ground."
 In these areas, the females watch the males and choose their mate.
-The male emits a booming, "woo-woo" sound from his neck sack, causing it to inflate, and struts around to attract a female.
+The male emits a booming, "woo-woo" sound from his neck sac, causing it to inflate, and struts around to attract a female.
 Some of the traditional dances of the North American Plains Indians are based on this booming display.

 In late spring, the hens lay 10 to 14 eggs in nests on the ground, hidden in tall grass.
 The eggs hatch about 26 days later.
 Only about 3 in 10 eggs hatch and the others are lost to predators.
 The chicks stay with the hen for about six weeks.

 Diet and predation

 This species has a diverse diet, eating grass shoots, petals of flowers, seeds, and insects such as grasshoppers.
 Their predators include hawks, owls, coyotes, raccoons, skunks, opossums, and snakes.
 Chicks are susceptible to flooding.